ryandekker/landingchat/scripts/README.md

 **Limitations:**
 - ⚠️ Data is ephemeral (lost on container restart unless using volumes)
 - ⚠️ Not suitable for production
-- ⚠️ Still requires Anthropic API key for LLM
+- ⚠️ Still requires Gemini API key for LLM

 **Estimated time:** 2-3 minutes